wyounas/wyounas.github.io/_posts/2025-10-10-exploring-all-solutions-to-linkedin-queens-puzzle-with-a-sat-solver-and-two-model-checkers.md

     - Ensures that we are not placing a queen on an adjacent diagonal.
 If we are, the process is blocked.
     - Mark the row and column as processed.
     - Places the queen and records its position in the _`result`_ array.
-    - Mark the queen’s adjacent diagonals to prevent placing another queen in those cells later.

-We use `assert(false)` at the end to make the model checker backtrack and explore all computations that successfully exit the loop.
-And in the end, we print the results.
+-  After exiting the loop, we use `assert(false)` at the end to make the model checker backtrack and explore all computations that successfully exit the loop.

 Let’s quickly go over these one by one.

 We start a loop to process the board region by region, and the first step inside the loop is to choose region cells nondeterministically using the following code:
 ```
     if
         :: region == 1 -> ChooseRegion1()
         :: region == 2 -> ChooseRegion2()
         :: region == 3 -> ChooseRegion3()
         :: region == 4 -> ChooseRegion4()
     fi

 ```